 - Our Site is owned and operated by Us.

-- Our Data Protection Officer is a member of our Data Protection Committee and can be contacted by email at email@example.com, by telephone on +44 20 3872 6920, or by post at 64 Great Eastern Street, London, EC2A 3QR.
+- Our Data Protection Officer is a member of our Data Protection Committee and can be contacted by email at email@example.com, by telephone on +44 20 3872 6920, or by post to our London Address as per our Contact Us page.

 - We are a registered with the Information Commissioner’s Office, registration ID ZA067430.